- Published on

 The Knowledge That Was Lost

-I started my career in Stockholm around 2010, learning from experienced data architects who took modeling seriously.
+I started my career in Stockholm around 2010, learning from experienced data architects and engineers (we used to be called ETL developers) who took modeling seriously.
 Data modeling wasn't optional - it was foundational.
 Every data professional learned Kimball's dimensional modeling, Inmon's enterprise warehouses, normal forms, ensemble modeling techniques like Data Vault.
 We understood that how you structured data mattered as much as what you captured.

 These weren't abstract theories but proven patterns for building systems that could grow without collapsing under complexity.
 Proper modeling meant source system changes didn't cascade chaotically.
 Business logic lived in well-defined places.
 New team members understood the system by examining the model.

 Then came the "big data" revolution.
-A generation of data professionals was told: "You don't need to model.
+To some dismay (maaaybe a little understatement) a generation of data professionals was told: "You don't need to model.
 Just throw it in the data lake."
 Schema on read, not schema on write.
 ELT replaced ETL.
 Store everything raw and figure it out later.
 The lake became a swamp.

 The problem wasn't the technology - distributed storage and processing unlocked genuine new capabilities.
 The problem was discarding decades of architectural knowledge because the new tools didn't enforce it.
 We went from "model carefully" to "modeling is old-school, just dump it all in."